Rishabh0201/G1ANT_matrix/Amazon_Addon/G1ANT.ADDON.Amazon/Commands/AmazonBuyNowCommand.md

 ```

 ## Description
-This command is used to add a product in a cart of Amazon.
+This command is used to buy a product in a Amazon.

 | Argument | Type | Required | Default Value | Description |
 | -------- | ---- | -------- | ------------- | ----------- |